On the Grothendieck ring of a quasireductive Lie superalgebra: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to I. Entova-Aizenbud, D. Grantcharov, and V. Hinich for numerous helpful discussions.
-The first author was supported in part by ISF Grant 1957/21.
+The first author was supported in part by ISF Grant 1957/21 and the Minerva foundation with funding from the Federal German Ministry for Education and Research.
 The second author was supported in part by NSF grant 2001191.
-The third author was supported in part by ISF Grant 711/18 and by NSF-BSF Grant 2019694.
+The third author was supported in part by ISF Grant 711/18, NSF-BSF Grant 2019694, and ARC grant DP210100251